shannaw04/color_sort/README.md

 #### Level Creation Instruction File
 This is the input_file provided to bin/gen_levels.
 This file should contain the number of colors for the levels, followed by a space, then the number of levels you'd like to create with that number of colors, followed by a space or newline. <br>
-For example, if you want to create 5 levels with 2 colors and 10 levels with 3 colors,your input_file would need to be: <br>
+For example, if you want to create 5 levels with 2 colors and 10 levels with 3 colors, your input_file would need to be: <br>
  2 5 <br>
  3 10